Service Detail

 Truck Terminal Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define fleet movement and support-space requirements is treated as a project decision point, not a handoff moment.
-We connect it to vehicle circulation and keep the team aligned on what must be resolved before the next trade package moves.
+Define fleet movement requirements, TCEQ fuel system compliance needs, and I-35 access permit path for the Hays County site is treated as a project decision point, not a handoff moment.
+We connect it to vehicle circulation with turning radii, trailer stacking, and separation designed for the fleet type and volume the terminal serves and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate yard geometry, utilities, and service zones is treated as a project decision point, not a handoff moment.
-We connect it to pavement durability and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate yard geometry, utility infrastructure, secondary containment design, and building placement on limestone subbase is treated as a project decision point, not a handoff moment.
+We connect it to pavement durability on Hays County limestone subbase with section design matched to heavy truck axle loads and Central Texas climate cycles and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver paving, buildings, and control systems is treated as a project decision point, not a handoff moment.
-We connect it to service support layout and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver paving on limestone subbase, support buildings, and fuel and gate control systems in sequence is treated as a project decision point, not a handoff moment.
+We connect it to service support layout with fueling, wash, and maintenance zones planned for operational efficiency and TCEQ compliance and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Bring operational support areas online is treated as a project decision point, not a handoff moment.
-We connect it to security and access control and keep the team aligned on what must be resolved before the next trade package moves.
+Bring operational support areas — dispatch, driver facilities, fueling, and security — online in a coordinated startup sequence is treated as a project decision point, not a handoff moment.
+We connect it to security and access control with gate, lighting, and camera systems installed as part of the construction program at turnover and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the terminal for active fleet use is treated as a project decision point, not a handoff moment.
-We connect it to vehicle circulation and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the terminal for active fleet use with TCEQ, TxDOT, and Hays County CO documentation confirmed is treated as a project decision point, not a handoff moment.
+We connect it to vehicle circulation with turning radii, trailer stacking, and separation designed for the fleet type and volume the terminal serves and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit